spiral/docs/docs/en/component/sendit.md

 # SendIt

 The Spiral Framework provides a simple component for creating and sending emails.
-The component available by default in the [application bundle](https://github.com/spiral/app).
+The component is available by default in the [application bundle](https://github.com/spiral/app).

 ## Installation